When They Kick At Your Front Door:

 Board Confidence

-They are still over the moon even though the season has reset and I get no credit for winning any competitions.
+They are still over the moon even though the season has reset and I get no credit for winning competitions.
 I'm "Untouchable" at 88%.

 Dynamics